Bombardment of Brussels: Initial measures

 From the days following the bombardment into the following months, the different authorities of the city implemented a series of measures and regulations in order to attend to the most urgent problems and begin the reconstruction.
-The central government, headed by the governor, Maximilian II Emanuel, elector of Bavaria, had a complex power-sharing agreement with the municipal government, called the Magistracy (magistrat, magistraat), which represented local interests and retained much of the autonomy it had gained in the Middle Ages.
+The central government, headed by the governor, Maximilian II Emanuel, Elector of Bavaria, had a complex power-sharing agreement with the municipal government, called the Magistracy (magistrat, magistraat), which represented local interests and retained much of the autonomy it had gained in the Middle Ages.
 This caused many jurisdictional conflicts, creating further problems.

 The crucial problem of getting supplies to the city was resolved within a few days, thanks to neighbouring cities.
 Merchants were forbidden to bring commercial goods or beer into Brussels, thus allowing their transport capacities to be used to supply the city.
 Brussels appealed to other Brabantian cities, such as Leuven, Antwerp and Mechelen to send aid, which was done immediately, and convoys of food were hired and sent as soon as possible.
 The numerous residents without shelter camped in the palace's park.
 Authorities requisitioned what space they could in waiting for reconstruction, and rent increases were forbidden throughout the city.
 To put an end to looting and re-establish order, the city formed middle-class militias charged with patrolling the disaster-stricken areas.
-Max Emanuel posted sentries day and night, before joining in the siege of Namur.
+Maximilian II Emanuel posted sentries day and night, before joining in the siege of Namur.

 It took several months to clear the debris.
 People of all classes were forced to help; they were forced to provide wagons and horses, and some were recruited for labour.
 To speed reconstruction, restrictions were lifted and foreign workers were allowed to come to the city and freely work in reconstruction for a period of two years, although all workers were forbidden to demand higher wages than they had received before the bombardment.
 The governor ordered free entry into the city of building supplies, and the prices were to be frozen for two years.
 By opening Brussels to the outside commercially, the guilds' monopoly was renounced and opportunities for profiting from the disaster were reduced, in order to bring the city back to normal as quickly as possible.